albertosantini/hyperhtml-styleguide/README.md

 }
 ```

+Generally speaking, the component interface contains only the `bootstrap` api, but when the component is updated from another one, there is also an `update` api, eventually passing the new state.

 **[Back to top](#table-of-contents)**

 ### Controllers

 Controllers should only be used alongside components, never anywhere else.
 If you feel you need a controller, what you really need is likely a stateless component to manage that particular piece of behaviour.
+Basically a controller contains the logic of the user actions in the template.

 ```js
 // asset.controller.js